ModdedMinecraft/MMCReboot/README.md

-# MMCReboot-Sponge
+# MMCReboot
-A simple to use restart management plugin for sponge - Created by
+A simple to use restart management plugin for sponge - Created by Moddedminecraft.net